Frank Ifield: Later years

 In 1991, Ifield returned to the UK chart when a dance remix of "She Taught Me How to Yodel", renamed "The Yodeling Song" and billed as Frank Ifield featuring the Backroom Boys, reached No. 40 on the UK Singles Chart.
 In more than 30 years, it became his 16th appearance on the chart.
 The song was mentioned by Victor Meldrew in the One Foot in the Grave episode, "Love and Death".

 In 2003, Ifield was inducted into the Australian Roll of Renown.
 Ifield was inducted into the ARIA Hall of Fame at the ARIA Music Awards of 2007.
 In June 2009, he was presented with the Medal of the Order of Australia for "service to the arts as an entertainer".
 He was first married to Gillian Bowden (1965–88) and the couple had two children.
 His second marriage was to Carole Wood (1992 to his death).
 In 2005, he co-wrote his autobiography I Remember Me: the First 25 Years, with Pauline Halford.

 Personal life

 Ifield married Gillian Bowden, a dancer at the London Palladium, on 6 July 1965 at Marylebone Register Office, London.
 Ifield starred as Dave Kelly, and Bowden appeared as a dancer in the comedy musical film Up Jumped a Swagman (December 1965).
 The couple had two children.

 In 1986, Ifield contracted pneumonia and required surgery to remove part of a lung.
 As a result, his vocal cords were damaged, which meant he could not sing or yodel for years until they recovered.
 He and Bowden divorced in 1988 and he returned to Sydney to live.
 In 1992, he married Carole Wood, an airline hostess.

-Ifield died in Hornsby Hospital in Hornsby, New South Wales (NSW) of pneumonia on 18 May 2024, at the age of 86.
+Ifield died in Hornsby Hospital in Hornsby, New South Wales of pneumonia on 18 May 2024, at the age of 86.